lucas-low/Bank-Application/README.md

 There are few ways to integrate the two stacks by seperating the app or combining into 1 repo:-
 1. React-Rails-gem is 1 way to combine React-Rails app through the Babel transformer into Rails' asset pipeline.
 2. Another way is using react-on-rails gem that uses ES6 and Webpack without need to rely on Rail's pipeline.
-3. I went with ESBuild that supports React + Typescript  bundling JS delivered via Rails asset pipeline in the same repo due to the size of this project and it develops faster.
+3. Bundler with ESBuild that supports React + Typescript  bundling JS delivered via Rails asset pipeline for ease and speed of development

-For the next practice project might try out (2) seperating the two.
+Going with seperation Frontend and Backend as practice for large application (and team)

 ### Additional Remark
 Most of the time combining React-Rails, the structure goes with the React UI consuming the API from rails; figured why not use some of the features Rails do provide together like:-